ebi-uniprot/uniprot-website/README.md

 - Hosted on netlify
 - Needs netlify.toml in order for netlify to redirect all requests to index.html
 - Uses GA4 > wwwdev.ebi.ac.uk/uniprot/front-end/ux (377516108) to track data
 - Use UX branch but build with build:ux-netlify so that the PUBLIC_PATH is / and the GA4 tracking from above is used.
+Because of this the assets from gitlab cannot be used and instead we must build on our local machines.

 Steps: